elastic/integrations/packages/osquery/docs/README.md

-# OSQuery Integration
+# Osquery Log Collection

-The OSQuery integration collects and decodes the result logs written by [`osqueryd`](https://osquery.readthedocs.io/en/latest/introduction/using-osqueryd/) in the JSON format.
+The Osquery Log Collection integration collects and decodes the result logs written by [`osqueryd`](https://osquery.readthedocs.io/en/latest/introduction/using-osqueryd/) in the JSON format.
 To set up `osqueryd` follow the osquery installation instructions for your operating system and configure the `filesystem` logging driver (the default).
 Make sure UTC timestamps are enabled.

+For a automatic `osqueryd` installation use the Osquery Manager integration.

 ## Compatibility